Amazon has made it simple for everyone to start an online business.

 Because counterfeit and trademark violations are big issues on Amazon, it’s important to know what the company is doing to protect the business of legitimate sellers.
 Fortunately, Amazon’s Brand Registry program offers an excellent way to secure your brand against knockoffs and other fraudulent practices.
 Amazon says that those enrolled in Brand Registry report fewer infringements than those not enrolled in its program.
 The company also offers an easy way to report violations.

-Additionally, Amazon offers “Transparency codes” to help brands validate the products received by their customers.
+Additionally, Amazon offers “Transparency codes” to help brands validate the products received by their customers through its Transparency program.
 Brands registered with the company’s Brand Registry program can put Transparency codes (a form of serialization) on their packaging, which consumers and U.S.-based FBA warehouses can scan to validate an item’s authenticity before buying or shipping.
+Learn more about Transparency by Amazon.

 Besides all of that, Brand Registry offers powerful reporting and search features to help sellers identify potential breaches.
 For instance, you can use the Registry’s image search tool to report product images that feature your logo or mimic your brand’s images.
 Overall, registered brands can take several measures to keep their reputation and authenticity secure.